 Default Risk Premium Definition

-The default risk premium is an additional amount of interest rates paid by a borrower to lender/ investor as a compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in future and can be mathematically described as the difference in between the interest rates payable on bond and risk free rate of return.
+The default risk premium is an additional amount of interest rates paid by a borrower to lender/ investor as compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in the future and can be mathematically described as the difference in between the interest rates payable on bond and a risk-free rate of return.

-Default risk premium (DRP) works as compensatory payment to investors or lenders if, in any case, borrower defaults on their debt.
+Default risk premium (DRP) works as compensatory payment to investors or lenders if, in any case, the borrower defaults on their debt.
 DRP is commonly applicable in the case of bonds.
 Any lender will charge a higher premium if there are chances that the borrower will default in meeting out its debt servicing, i.e., defaults in either recurring interest payments or principal amount as per the agreed terms and conditions.
-This acts as an incentive for the lender as he gets rewarded more for the risk undertaken.
+It acts as an incentive for the lender to get rewarded more for the risk undertaken.